Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 - DX Gateway routing problems:
     - DX gateway only allows communications from a private VIF to any associated virtual private gateways
     - With a transit gateway we can solve this, if we connect the DX gateway to a transit gateway (works only in one region)
+- The ASN for the transit gateway and the one for the DX Gateway must be different, otherwise the association between them will fail

+## Direct Connect SiteLink

+- SiteLink connects on-premises networks through the AWS global network backbone
+- Without SiteLink, DX Gateway cannot allow the routing of the traffic between on-premises sites.
+The solution to this was to use 2 DX gateways and transit gateways
+- The downside with this approach was extra cost, additional hops and latency of the network
+- With SiteLink, we can directly route traffic from the direct connect location using one single DX gateway.
+What we have to do is the followings:
+    - Provision one a private VIF or a transit VIF for each DX connection
+    - Make sure we connect the on-premises to the same DX Gateway
+    - Enable SiteLink on bot VIFs
+- Features of SiteLink:
+    - SiteLink can be enabled for a Private VIF or a Transit VIF (not supported for Public VIF)
+    - It has additional costs when enabled ($0.5 per hour + data transfer costs), enable it only if needed
+    - Supported on any combinations of dedicated or hosted DX connections with different port speeds
+    - The traffic takes the shortest path for the traffic sent over AWS global network
+    - SiteLink can be enabled/turned off on existing VIFs
+    - Supports both IPv4 and IPv6 routing prefixes
+    - Supports full mesh or isolated network connections between customer locations (for isolated routing we need multiple DX gateways)

+## DX Active-Active Connection using Public VIFs

+- If we are using a public ASN:
+    - The customer gateway can advertise the same prefix with BGP protocol attributes on both public virtual inferfaces
+    - This configuration load balances traffic over both public virtual interfaces
+    - AWS uses a protocol named ECMP (Equal-Cost Multipath) for load balancing the traffic
+- If we are using a private ASN:
+    - Load balancing on a public virtual interface is not possible with a private ASN

+## DX Active-Passive Connections using Public VIFs

+- If we are using a public ASN:
+    - CGW can advertise the same prefix (public IP or network that we own) on both BGP sessions
+    - The have a passive route we advertise the on-premises public prefixes with additional AS_PATH prepends in the BGP attributes for the secondary connection
+    - Additionally we can increase the Local Preference to be sure that the on-prem router always chooses the correct path for sending the traffic to AWS
+- If we are using a private ASN:
+    - Longer prefixes have to be sent on the primary connection

+## Private VIF Routing Policies

+- AWS evaluates the longest prefix match first
+- If the prefixes are the same, AWS uses the distance from the local region to the AWS DX location to determine the virtual (or transit) interface for routing
+- The behavior can be modified by assigning a local preference BGP communities (7224:7300 > 7224:7200 > 7224:7100)
+- I case of multiple VIF in the same location, we can set the AS_PATH attribute to prioritize which interface AWS uses to route the traffic

 ## Direct Connect Resilience and HA